mehmandarov/microprofile-iot/structure.md

 * Health check
 * The conversion between the data from the services into a light bulb control direction
 * Metrics are automagically available at /metrics

+# Round-up #

+As you have seen, we have used a lot of the features included in MicroProfile in this project.
+However, there are some we haven't exploited.
+* Common annotations
+* JWT authentication
+* OpenTracing